MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 }
 ```

-To use the AppWindow instance in your AppWindowPage code, use the page's UIContext to retrieve it from the static Dictionary in MainPage.
-You should do this in the page's Loaded event handler rather than in the constructor so that UIContext is not null.

 **AppWindowPage.xaml.cs**

+To use the [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) instance in your `AppWindowPage` code, use the page's [UIContext](/uwp/api/windows.ui.uicontext) to retrieve it from the static Dictionary in `MainPage`.
+You should do this in the page's [Loaded](/uwp/api/windows.ui.xaml.frameworkelement.loaded) event handler rather than in the constructor so that UIContext is not null.
+You can get the UIContext from the Page: `this.UIContext`.

 ```csharp
 public sealed partial class AppWindowPage : Page